Wiggle ya Worm Rigs | Surf, Reef & Offshore Fishing Rigs

 Offshore Mulloway

-There are dozens of mulloway rig variations, but only a handful consistently produce results across Australian waters.
+There are dozens of Mulloway rig variations, but only a handful suit the different conditions encountered across Australian beaches, estuaries, rock ledges and offshore waters.

 • Squid